Paediatric genomics - what have we learnt so far?

 Genomic sequencing is now in routine clinical practice.
 It has dramatically increased our ability to provide a molecular diagnosis for children with various medical problems.
-In this talk, Prof Chung will talk about the development of paediatric genomics in Hong Kong, highlighting:
+In his talk, Prof Chung outlined the development of paediatric genomics in Hong Kong, notably:

-A collaborative study between Yale and HKU on exome re-analysis that has resulted in positive outcomes
+- A collaborative study between the Yale University and HKU on exome re-analysis that has resulted in positive outcomes

-Prof Chung will also share with attendees the recent development of the Hong Kong Genome Project led by the Steering Committee on Genomic Medicine which is part of the Hong Kong Government’s Food & Health Bureau.
-This project is inspired by the UK 100,000 Genomes Project and other government-funded national genomic medicine initiatives around the world.
+Prof Chung also discussed development of the Hong Kong Genome Project led by the Steering Committee on Genomic Medicine, which is part of the Hong Kong Government’s Food & Health Bureau.
+This project is inspired by other government-funded national genomic medicine initiatives around the world, including the UK 100,000 Genomes Project.

 Clinical Associate Professor of the Department of Paediatrics & Adolescent Medicine, LKS Faculty of Medicine, the University of Hong Kong, Brian also serves as Honorary Consultant Geneticist for the Hong Kong Children’s Hospital, Queen Mary Hospital, Duchess of Kent Children’s Hospital and the Clinical Genetic Services of the Hong Kong Department of Health